jaimefps/book-graph-explorer/README.md

 TODOS:

-- sentry io & error boundary around whole app
-  (and report what query broke the app, likely based on the URL state)

-- firebase analytics

 - about page (about me)
 - add feedback button on about
 - move book/opensource to about, then use that space for feedbackfish